aanunez/tortilla8/README.md

 ### Running on GNU/Linux, BSD variants

-Install SimpleAudio via pip for sound in platter, Curses should ship with your python install.
+Install SimpleAudio via pip for sound in platter (optional), Curses should ship with your python install.

 ### Running on Windows

-Install SimpleAudio via pip for sound in platter.
+Install SimpleAudio via pip for sound in platter, this is optional.
 Windows does not ship with Curses, which is needed by platter, so you'll need install the wheel package yourself from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
 The 'cp34' (CPython 3.4) was tested on Windows 7.
 Once the package is downloaded, just cd to the directory and install via pip.
 ```
 :: If you haven't installed pip, do that